Tips for Health Care Providers and Employers

 - Find out about the sharps disposal programs available in your area and share this information with your patients.
 If pamphlets are available, consider placing them in your office waiting area.

-- To learn about sharps disposal guidelines and programs in your community, visit the Coalition for Safe Community Needle Disposal’s Safe Needle Disposal website for more information specific to your state.
+- To learn about sharps disposal guidelines and programs in your community, visit the Safe Needle Disposal Web site for more information specific to your state.

 - Print out the DOs and DON’Ts of proper sharps disposal for your patients.